& Associates

 I am a passionate, committed, and hard-working Counselling Psychologist wanting to bring to you a psychological service that meets all your needs.
 I began practicing as a Counselling Psychologist after a previous professional career in teaching.
 Leaving teaching over ten years ago, I realised my dream of becoming a psychologist, a position that I feel is a privilege, one that I never take for granted.

 I now have a growing team of associates who all have their specialist areas, are talented psychologists and psychotherapists, who I either have worked with, know personally, or have come highly recommended.
 We are all experienced in working across a range of difficulties and age groups.
-Our goals as clinicians are to reduce your psychological distress (e.g., depression, anxiety, pain) to enhance and encourage psychological well-being.
+Our goals as clinicians are to reduce your psychological distress (e.g. depression, anxiety, pain) to enhance and encourage psychological well-being.

 My specialist areas are domestic violence and abuse.
 I have worked with many survivors of abuse and indeed my doctoral thesis and further research is in this area.
 My interest was developed from starting a therapeutic service in a women’s refuge back in 2014